Assessing the Applications

 The Scientific Advisory Committee (SAC) assesses project, small project, and conference and training course applications.
 The SAC usually has between 8 and 12 members, selected from a pool of experts to ensure diversity.
 Anyone who is an applicant in a given round cannot be selected to serve on the SAC for that round.
 Each application is assigned a committee member with appropriate expertise who prepares a report on the quality and potential significance of the proposal.
 Projects and small projects are assessed on the suitability of the aims, design, methods, personnel, and budget, as well as any previous work on the topic by the applicants.
 External reviews of all project applications are obtained from international experts.
 Applications that are ranked the highest by external reviewers are discussed at the committee meeting.

 At the SAC meeting each application is discussed in detail, beginning with the declaration of any conflicts of interest.
 The processes for identifying and managing conflicts of interest are described in the last section, below.
 The discussion of each application begins with the report prepared by the expert committee member.
-Once discussion is complete every committee member provides a confidential score to the Research Manager.
+Once discussion is complete every committee member provides a confidential score to the Head of Research.
 The total scores are weighted to account for any committee members abstaining from scoring due to conflicts of interest, and applications are ranked according to their total weighted score.

 There is a set amount of funding allocated to each round.
 The most highly ranked applications will be allocated funding, working down the list of ranked applications until all of the available funds for that round have been allocated or the committee agrees that all of the fundable applications have been funded.
 If there is an application that sits across the funding line, the committee will decide whether to recommend to Council that the funding budget be increased to include that project.
 This will take into account how similar the score is to the application ranked directly above it.